-Bangladesh country profile - BBC News
+Bangladesh profile

 President: Abdul Hamid

-Abdul Hamid, formerly the Speaker of parliament, was elected unopposed to the ceremonial post in 2013.
+Abdul Hamid, formerly the speaker of parliament, was elected unopposed to the ceremonial post in 2013.
+He was elected unopposed for a second consecutive term in February 2018.

 Prime minister: Sheikh Hasina

-Politics has long been dominated by bitter rivalry between two women: Sheikh Hasina and Khaleda Zia of the Bangladesh Nationalist Party.
+Politics has long been dominated by bitter rivalry between two women: Sheikh Hasina, and Khaleda Zia of the Bangladesh Nationalist Party.

 Both have been prime minister at various times since 1991.

-Their hostility stems in part from differences over who played a greater role in the country's independence struggle - Hasina's father, Sheikh Mujibur Rahman, or Khaleda Zia's husband, General Ziaur Rahman.
+Their hostility stems in part from differences over who played a greater role in the country's independence struggle - Hasina's father Sheikh Mujibur Rahman, or Khaleda Zia's husband General Ziaur Rahman.

 They sank their differences when military ruler Hossain Mohammad Ershad was in power from 1982 to 1990, but they have been uncompromising rivals ever since.